Queen (slang): Drag queen

-People partake in the activity of doing drag for reasons ranging from self-expression to mainstream performance.Or to simply have fun.
+People partake in the activity of doing drag for reasons ranging from self-expression to mainstream performance or to simply have fun.
 Drag shows frequently include lip-syncing, live singing, and dancing.
 They occur at events like gay pride parades and drag pageants and in venues such as cabarets and nightclubs.
 Drag queens vary by type, culture, and dedication, from professionals who star in films to people who do drag only occasionally.

 Generally, drag queens dress in a female gender role, often exaggerating certain characteristics for comic, dramatic or satirical effect.
 Other drag performers include drag kings, who are women who perform in male roles, faux queens, who are women who dress in an exaggerated style to emulate drag queens and faux kings, who are men who dress to impersonate drag kings.
 A bedroom queen is a drag queen who mainly does their drag at home in the bedroom rather than publicly.

 The term drag queen usually refers to people who dress in drag for the purpose of performing, whether singing or lip-synching, dancing, participating in events such as gay pride parades, drag pageants, or at venues such as cabarets and discotheques.
 Alongside traditional drag work such as shows and performances, many drag queens engage in 'mix-and-mingle' or hosting work at night clubs or at private parties/events.

 Drag is a part of Western gay culture; it is often noted that the Stonewall riots on June 27, 1969 in New York City were inspired and led by drag queens and, in part for this reason, drag queens remain a tradition at pride events.
 Prominent drag queens in the gay community of a city often serve as official or unofficial spokespersons, hosts or emcees, fund-raisers, chroniclers and community leaders.

 Rice queen

-A rice queen is a gay male who prefers or exclusively dates East Asian men.
-The term is considered gay slang and depending on the context, may be considered derogatory and offensive internationally, which is a new degree of offensive.
+A rice queen is a gay male, usually white, who prefers or exclusively dates East Asian men.
+The term is considered gay slang and, depending on the context, may be considered derogatory and offensive internationally.

-Sticky rice refers to Asian males who prefer other Asian males.

-The term rice king is used to describe heterosexual males who seek Asian women.
+Sticky rice refers to East Asian men who prefer other East Asian men, likewise to the term rice king, which is used to describe males who seek Asian women.

 Yellow fever denotes the attraction certain non-Asian individuals may have for Asian men or women.